SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 >
 ```

-eg S
+eg

-hift 1 two times to the left (i.e. multiple by 4) and then XOR #000F and then mask with #000F.
+ Shift 1 two times to the left (i.e. multiple by 4) and then XOR #000F and then mask with #000F.
 ```
 > 1 {{ #F ^ #F & ,
 000B